E-Ghafour/Persian_POS_Tagger/README.md

 # Persian POS Tagger

 This repository contains implementations of a Persian Part-of-Speech (POS) tagger using different approaches.
-The implemented models include PyTorch-based model, SpaCy, Average Perceptron, and Python-crfsuite.
+The implemented models include PyTorch, TensorFlow, SpaCy, Average Perceptron and Python-crfsuite.

 ## Introduction